progress

 long-running refactorings that otherwise would block the UI thread (see

-) or how the IDE
+PotemkinProgress) or how the IDE

-prioritizes some threads by parking all other threads (see ProgressManagerImpl#sleepIfNeededToGivePriorityToAnotherThread
+prioritizes some threads by parking all other threads (see ProgressManagerImpl#sleepIfNeededToGivePriorityToAnotherThread).

 Useful indicator implementations:

-EmptyProgressIndicator
+- EmptyProgressIndicator

-, but most likely
+- ProgressWindow, but most likely

-this can be handled byProgressManager
+this can be handled by- ProgressManager(see below).

-typically used withProgressWindow
+typically used with- ProgressWindow.

 Progress manager

-is an application service
+ProgressManager is an application service

 used to “run tasks under progress” and managing progress indicators.

-which makes the IDE aware of the task and allows you to choose a custom progress indicator.
+The most basic entry point is runProcess which makes the IDE aware of the task and allows you to choose a custom progress indicator.
 The

 benefit of using it is that the IDE will ask the user for confirmation if they try to close the IDE while a task is still running.